ehaughee/Gist-OSX-Widget/README.md

 * Authorization option (gists are currently created as Anonymous)
   * Currently the back has UI elements but they are not wired up
 * Maybe add the option to set a filename and description, but probably not

+## Attribution
+The octocat icon was taken without permission from: http://ericjankowski.com/index.php.
+I plan on asking permission but in the mean time I am providing a source since this is a public repository.
+Maybe this should go in TODO.